The UK Data Service draws on the strengths of expertise of staff based at universities across the nation.

 Vanessa leads the team dedicated to delivering a programme of training events, web-based training resources and online help for researchers and teachers using the data.
 Vanessa is a Senior Research Fellow at the Cathie Marsh Institute for Social Research, a UK Data Service partner based at the University of Manchester.
 Vanessa is an experienced social researcher who specialises in health research using cross-sectional survey data.
 She previously worked at the Office for National Statistics (ONS) as a researcher on large-scale national surveys.
 Vanessa also teaches and supervises MSc students within the Cathie Marsh Institute.
 For more info see Vanessa’s external profile.

 David brings a wealth of knowledge about UK census and geographical data, having worked closely with the Office for National Statistics for many years and having previously served as Coordinator of the ESRC Census Programme.
 He has particular responsibility for UK Data Service relationships with major stakeholders such as the UK statistical organisations and other key ESRC investments and for the oversight of Census Support.
 A professor of geography at the University of Southampton, he is also Co-Director of the National Centre for Research Methods, a Fellow of the Academy of Social Sciences and from 2010-16 was a member of ESRC Council.
+In 2019 David was awarded an OBE for services to Geography and Population Studies.

-Deputy Director and Director of Impact
+Deputy Director and Co-Investigator

 Debora is a Professor of Social Gerontology at the University of Manchester, where she directs MICRA, the Manchester Institute for Collaborative Research on Ageing and is part of the Cathie Marsh Institute for the application of quantitative methods in interdisciplinary social science research.
 She is President of the British Society of Gerontology and a Fellow of the Academy of Social Sciences and the Royal Statistical Society.
 Her research uses complex analysis of diverse large scale datasets to understand poverty and inequality in later life, and she has taught quantitative research methods to social scientists from undergraduate to PhD level.